jorgeucano/rxjs-tetris/README.md

 ### Credits

-I copy the base of [thoughtram](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html)
+This game is based on the principles of this post [thoughtram](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html)